raufh10/Upwork_Job_Data_Analysis/README.md

 ## Project Overview

 This project is designed to analyze job postings on Upwork by employing web scraping techniques and conducting a subsequent analysis within a Jupyter Notebook.
-Our goal is to extract meaningful insights that could aid data analyst freelancers in understanding the current job market, identify the most sought-after skills, and get a sense of prevailing rate structures.
+My goal is to extract meaningful insights that could aid data analyst freelancers in understanding the current job market, identify the most sought-after skills, and get a sense of prevailing rate structures.

 ## Features